andela-ijubril/space-allocation/README.md

 # space-allocation
-This exercise models a space allocation
+This exercise models a space allocation system for staffs and fellows